Heat Pump Rebates in Ontario

 What heat pump rebates are available in Ontario?

-Ontario homeowners may qualify for up to $61,500 in combined federal and provincial grants.
-Programs include Enbridge Gas Home Efficiency Rebate Plus, Toronto Hydro Energy Savings Program, plus federal programs like Canada Greener Homes Loan.
+Ontario homeowners may qualify for up to $6,500 in combined federal and provincial rebates.
+Programs include Enbridge Gas Home Efficiency Rebate Plus, Toronto Hydro Energy Savings Program.
+The federal OHPA program offers up to $15,000 for homes switching from oil or propane.

 Do heat pumps work in Ontario's climate?